hotrodorm/hotrod/hotrod-project/docs/docs-5/config/natural-typing-identifiers.md

 HotRod adopts Natural Typing Identifiers when naming database objects in the configuration file.

-The configuration file references existing database objects by name in several places.
-For example, it needs to name a table, a view, a column, a sequence, etc. These names are known as **database identifiers**.
+The configuration file references existing database objects by name as needed.
+All identifiers are sbject to natural typing.
+This affects:

+- Tables
+- Views
+- Entity columns related to tables and views
+- Nitro columns
+- Sequences used by table columns for key generation
+- Sequence methods
+- Catalog and schema names used in tables, views, sequences
+- Catalog and schema names using by the discovery definitions

 The natural typing form allows the objects to be typed in the HotRod configuration file as they would be typed in a SQL statement, giving preference to lower case typing.
 Let's look at canonical identifiers first to see how they differ from natural identifiers.

 ## Canonical Identifiers